unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/overview.md

 # Overview

 Docker allows you to run Linux applications in isolated environments known as **containers**.
 On Unraid, Docker is the ideal method for deploying and managing a wide variety of applications without concerns about compatibility or system conflicts.
-This approach transforms your Unraid server into a flexible **application server**, enabling you to run popular apps like Plex, Sonarr, and many more directly on your system.
+This approach transforms your Unraid server into a flexible %%application server|application-server%%, enabling you to run popular apps like Plex, Sonarr, and many more directly on your system.

 If you want to learn more about Docker's foundational technology or explore advanced usage, check out the [official Docker documentation](https://docs.docker.com/).

 ## How Unraid uses Docker

 Unraid’s Docker integration is designed to be user-friendly for everyone.
 Each application runs in its own container, ensuring that updates or changes don’t affect your Unraid OS or other applications.
 Unraid utilizes a dedicated `appdata` share to store each container’s settings and working files.
 This keeps your application data organized and makes backups and migrations simple.

 <details>
 <summary>**Under the hood:** Expand to learn more about Docker container implementation in Unraid</summary>